nedtaylor/coreutils/README.md

 #### Testing with fpm

-To check whether corestruc has installed correctly and that the compilation works as expected, the following command can be run:
+To check whether coreutils has installed correctly and that the compilation works as expected, the following command can be run:
 ```
   fpm test
 ```